Krishx30/100-days-of-code/README.md

 - **Day4:**
   - Q7: Program to swap two numbers without using a third variable
   - Q8: Program to find and display the sum of the first n natural numbers
+- **Day5:**
+  - Q9: Program to calculate simple and compound interest for given principal, rate, and time
+  - Q10: Program to input time in seconds and convert it to hours:minutes:seconds format

 ## 🛠 Tools